Skip to main content

 Instructional delivery format:

-Upon successful completion of the course, students will be able to: indicate how sociologists approach the study of the family; distinguish this approach from descriptive, historical and therapeutic approaches; place their own family in a larger cross-cultural and historical context; distinguish several definitions of family, showing how they emerge from different ways of looking at families; summarize the major theories on explanations of family life and changes; clarify and specify family roles and relationships including grandparents and extended relatives and the functions they serve in different societies; discuss the processes by which families form, terminate, and reconstruct; and identify and discuss the stressors, response factors and processes whereby families adjust to situations of change; and examine functional alternatives to the family.
+Upon successful completion of the course, students will be able to: formulate theories and applications of how sociologists approach the study of the family; distinguish this approach from descriptive, historical and therapeutic approaches; place their own family in a larger cross-cultural and historical context; distinguish several definitions of family by showing how they emerge from different ways of looking at families; summarize the major theories on explanations of family life and changes; clarify and specify family roles and relationships including grandparents and extended relatives and the functions they serve in different societies; discuss the processes by which families form, terminate, and reconstruct; and identify and discuss the stressors, response factors and processes whereby families adjust to situations of change; and examine functional alternatives to the family.

-This course may be delivered in a classroom or online format.
-Major topics include: examination of definitions and varieties of families, family roles, relationships, and functions, problems facing the contemporary family, mate selection, divorce, death and remarriage, stress and conflict in family life, alternatives to the family and aging in the family.
-Theoretical perspectives provide a framework for studying families.
+Topics covered are: an examination of definitions and varieties of families, family roles, relationships, and functions, problems facing the contemporary family, mate selection, divorce, death and remarriage, stress and conflict in family life, alternatives to the family and aging in the family, theoretical perspectives provide a framework for studying families.

-In the upper division baccalaureate degree category, 3 semester hours in Psychology or Sociology (2/11) (4/16 revalidation).
+In the upper division baccalaureate degree category, 3 semester hours in Psychology or Sociology (2/11) (4/16 revalidation) (3/21 revalidation).